Code-Uche/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-This README is also not empty
+This is my second line /n